Getting a Dog

 - Rescue or breeder.
 If breeder, how to avoid puppy farms and unscrupulous “backyard breeders”

 - How lively?
 How trainable?
 How active?

 - The cost.
 Food, insurance, vet bills, toys and training all add up.
 Larger dogs tend to be more expensive, some breeds cost more to insure as they can be less healthy.

 For new dog owners you can also get a taster through borrowmydoggy.com.

-It may also be worth meeting with a trainer/behaviourist who provides ideas/advice before you decide (of the type seen on the BBC Programme “How to Choose a Puppy”).
-This could be a very worthwhile investment and a number of locals provide this type of service.
+It may also be worth meeting with a trainer/behaviourist to help provide information/advice before you decide, it could be a very worthwhile investment and a number of locals provide this type of service.